 pip install peewee

-Peewee comes with two C extensions that can optionally be compiled:
+Peewee comes with a couple C extensions that will be built if Cython is available.

 Installing with git¶

 The project is hosted at https://github.com/coleifer/peewee and can be installed using git:

 git clone https://github.com/coleifer/peewee.git cd peewee python setup.py install

 On some systems you may need to use

 If you would like to build the SQLite extension in a git checkout, you can run: